svnv-svsv-jm/synthetic-ai/README.md

 # Synthetic A.I.

-This repository offers a different examples, showing how to generate synthetic (sequential) data.
+This repository offers a different examples, showing how to generate synthetic data.

 ## Installation via virtual environment